RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Experiments

 \subsection{Segmentation on Cityscapes}

 \textbf{Settings.} Further, we evaluate the models' transfer performance for both instance and semantic segmentation on the Cityscapes~\cite{Cordts2016Cityscapes} dataset, which contains over 5K well-annotated images of street scenes from 50 different cities.
-We follow the same setting as in MoCo v2~\cite{he2020momentum} for instance segmentation, \ie, using Mask-RCNN as the segmentation framework and training the models for 24K iterations.
-For semantic segmentation, we utilize UPerNet~\cite{xiao2018unified} in mmseg~\cite{mmseg2020} as the segmentation framework.
-The UPerNets~\cite{xiao2018unified} with the self-supervised pretrained models are further trained for 40K and 80K iterations, respectively.
+We follow the same setting as in MoCov2~\cite{he2020momentum} for instance segmentation, with Mask-RCNN and trained for 24K iterations.
+UPerNet~\cite{xiao2018unified} in mmseg~\cite{mmseg2020} is employed for semantic segmentation evaluation.

 \textbf{Results on Cityscapes.} Table~\ref{tab:cityscape_upernet} presents the performance of different SSL methods and their variants with \modelName.
 The second and third columns show the performance for instance and semantic segmentation, respectively.
 According to the table, \modelName consistently improves the three representative SSL methods by large margins.
-For example, \modelName-M reaches the best on instance segmentation at 34.9 AP and 62.5 AP$_{75}$, while \modelName-D outperforms the others on semantic segmentation at 78.7 mIoU and 79.5 mIoU with different training schedules.
+For example, \modelName-M reaches the best on instance segmentation at 34.9 AP and 62.5 AP$_{75}$, while \modelName-D outperforms the others on semantic segmentation at 78.7 mIoU and 79.5 mIoU with different training schedules, {confirming the generalization and the effectiveness of {region-level contrastive learning with remained regions} on segmentation tasks.}